-Probate Planning
+Probate Planning 101

-Matthew Getzler, MBA Associate
+Matthew Getzler

-T: (416) 369-4316
+Partner, Minden Gross LLP

+T. 416.369.4316

-E: mgetzler@mindengross.com
+mgetzler@mindengross.com

+November 2019

 Probate is the process by which an individual's Will is certified by a provincial court, if necessary.
-Where an individual holds certain assets in his or her own name, a probated Will is ordinarily required in order for the estate trustees to deal with a variety of those assets (such as bank/investment accounts and Canadian real estate).
-For its services, the court charges a probate fee based on a percentage of the fair market value of the individual's assets under the probated Will (~1.5% in Ontario - or roughly \$15,000 for every \$1 million of assets).
-To make matters worse, assets may be subject to probate fees on multiple occasions (i.e., both spouses may be subject to probate fees on the same assets).
+Where an individual holds certain assets in his or her own name, a probated Will is ordinarily required for the estate trustees to deal with a variety of those assets (such as bank/investment accounts and Canadian real estate).
+For its services, the court charges a probate fee based on a percentage of the fair market value of the individual's assets administered under the Will (~1.5% in Ontario - or roughly \$15,000 for every \$1 million of assets).
+To make matters worse, assets may be subject to probate fees on multiple occasions (i.e., both spouses may be subject to probate fees on the same assets if they own them individually and they pass to the other on first death).

-Intuitively, it seems unfair to pay probate fees on assets that do not otherwise require a probated Will to effect their transfer (such as shares of privately-held family corporations or personal property).
+Intuitively, it seems unfair to pay probate fees on assets that do not otherwise require a probated Will to affect their transfer (such as shares of privately-held family corporations or personal property).
 Thankfully, there are a number of probate planning opportunities to help reduce these fees.